adoble/adr-j/doc/usage/INSTALL.md

 ## Installation using JBang

-The easier way to installl is to use [JBang](https://www.jbang.dev/).
+The easiest way to install is to use [JBang](https://www.jbang.dev/).

 1. If not already installed, then [install JBang](https://www.jbang.dev/download/) .
 2. Run